zeux/zeux.github.io/_posts/2025-09-30-billions-of-triangles-in-minutes.md

 ![](/images/zorah_2.png)

 Since Nanite was released in 2021, multiple different engines started adopting this processing paradigm.
-An open-source geometry processing library I work on these days, [meshoptimizer](https://github.com/zeux/meshoptimizer), since 2024 has had an example of how to combine multiple different algorithms that meshoptimizer provides to build the resulting structure.
+An open-source geometry processing library I work on these days, [meshoptimizer](https://github.com/zeux/meshoptimizer), since 2024 has had an example of how to combine multiple different algorithms that meshoptimizer provides to build the resulting structure[^8].
 Having an end-to-end example made it much easier to improve the algorithms and experiment with variants of the higher level technique - could I perhaps use that example code to process the Zorah scene?

 ## A sense of scale